LogoLogo

 Library licenses are distinct from Deployment or Developer licenses and issued separately.

-Applications already using legacy versions of premium libraries with the formio/js 4.x renderer do not use this Library License system.
+Applications already using of premium libraries with the formio/js 4.x renderer do not use this Library License system.

 Modules requiring a library license